Nijmegen railway station

 Nijmegen railway station is the main railway station of Nijmegen in Gelderland, Netherlands.
 It was opened on 9 August 1865 and is located on the Tilburg–Nijmegen railway, Nijmegen–Venlo railway and the Arnhem–Nijmegen railway.
-It was extensively rebuilt after the war since the original station was severely damaged by a US bombing raid in February 1944 and during Operation Market Garden in September 1944.
+It was extensively rebuilt after the Second World War, as the original station had been severely damaged by a US bombing raid in February 1944 and during Operation Market Garden in September 1944.
 Until 1991 there was a line into Germany from here to Kleve.

 The train services are operated by Nederlandse Spoorwegen and Arriva.
 The station is a central station for the whole area and is a busy interchange station.

 Train services

 As of 11 December 2016, the following train services call at this station: